-Each of the following directors has been nominated for reelection at the Annual Meeting.
+Each of the following directors has been nominated for election at the Annual Meeting.

-David L. Castaldi, age 65, has been a director of the Company since 1994.
+David L. Castaldi, age 66, has been a director of the Company since 1994.
 He is currently an independent consultant.
 He was Chancellor and Chief Financial Officer of the Roman Catholic Archdiocese of Boston in 2001.
 Mr. Castaldi founded Cadent Medical Corp., a medical device company.
 He served as Chairman of the Board from 1996 to 2001 and as Chief Executive Officer of Cadent from 1998 to 1999.
 Previously, Mr. Castaldi was founder and Chief Executive Officer of a publicly-held biotechnology company and President of a biopharmaceutical division of Baxter International.
 Mr. Castaldi also serves on the board of directors of Embrex, Inc.

-Geoffrey F. Cox, Ph.D., age 61, has been a director of the Company since 2000.
-He has been Chairman and Chief Executive Officer of GTC Biotherapeutics, Inc., a biopharmaceutical company, since 2001.
+Geoffrey F. Cox, Ph.D., age 62, has been a director of the Company since 2000.
+He has been Chairman, President and Chief Executive Officer of GTC Biotherapeutics, Inc., a biopharmaceutical company, since 2001.
 From 1997 to 2001, he was Chairman of the Board and Chief Executive Officer of Aronex Pharmaceuticals, Inc., a biotechnology company.
 From 1984 to 1997, he was employed by Genzyme Corporation, a biotechnology company, last serving as its Executive Vice President, Operations.
-Dr. Cox also serves on the board of directors of GTC Biotherapeutics, Inc.
+Dr. Cox also serves on the board of directors of GTC Biotherapeutics, Inc. and on the board of directors of the Biotechnology Industry Organization.